aryamihirs/marqo-demo/README.md

 * `pip` (Python package manager)

 #### Dataset
-The dataset comprises 30 NFT-styled Bored Apes images.
+The dataset consists of 30 NFT-styled Bored Apes images.
 Each image is tagged with descriptions in both English and Spanish, catering to the multilingual search capabilities of Marqo.

 #### Sample Queries
 The script is pre-configured with the following sample queries in English and Spanish.
 Here are example queries to try.